jsiek/B522-PL-Foundations/Unification.lagda.md

       = prem
 ```

-We have some work to do regarding point 2 (that the current equations
+We have some work to do regarding point 2, that the current equations
-does not contain any variables in the domain of σ).
+does not contain any variables in the domain of σ.

 UNDER CONSTRUCTION